Event Logistics Management

 This is a highly under estimated discipline and an area where event novices and amateurs can and frequently do get caught out.

 Logistics is defined as ‘the detailed organisation and implementation of a complex operation’.
-Other definitions refer to the movement of goods from the place of origination to the place of consumption and so if we think of the event participants, the delegates, guests, audience and including the host event team as the ‘moving goods’ it is the logistics manager’s responsibility to ensure their safe and effective movement from the moment they arrive on site to their departure.
+Other event management definitions refer to the movement of goods from the place of origination to the place of consumption and so if we think of the event participants, the delegates, guests, audience and including the host event team as the ‘moving goods’ it is the logistics manager’s responsibility to ensure their safe and effective movement from the moment they arrive on site to their departure.

 We often say that 95% of the event management of a project is completed before the event begins and the final 5% is the delivery of the event.
 Nowhere is this truer than in the logistics management role.